All your holiday planning needs in one place, letting you book direct and benefit from official online rates

-About an hour’s drive to the west of Karditsa, at an altitude of 750 m lies Lake Plastira, one of the top mountain destinations in Greece.
-The 55-kilometre ride around the lake will fill your eyes with amazing landscapes and your camera with postcard-like pictures reminiscent of the Alps.
-Perfect for relaxation, Lake Plastira is also ideal for a variety of activities, such as water sports, climbing, horse-riding, archery or paragliding, or simply to enjoy stunning bird’s-eye views of the Agrafa.
-Proud custodians of the lake, 18 traditional villages will open their doors to you.
-Neochori and Kalivia Pezoulas are usually thronging with visitors, while villages like Kastania and the fairy tale world of Neraida afford more tranquil, secluded moments and the forests around beautiful Belokomiti alone provide a first-class lesson in ecology!
+About an hour’s drive to the west of Karditsa, at an altitude of 750m lies Lake Plastira, one of the top alpine destinations in Greece.
+The 55km drive around the lake will fill your eyes (and Instagram feed) with amazing landscapes reminiscent of the Alps.
+Perfect for relaxation, Lake Plastira is also ideal for activities such as water sports, climbing, horse-riding, archery or paragliding, or simply admiring the bird’s-eye views of the Agrafa Mountains.

 Karditsa is surrounded by beautiful small villages, all of them representative of traditional local architecture.
-Visit Rentina, the “Queen of Agrafa”, certainly a religious experience to behold with a plethora of byzantine churches, a 15th-century monastery and a Byzantine Art Museum.
-Pamper yourself in the modern hydrotherapy center of Smokovo, with the therapeutic natural springs soothing tired limbs since ancient times.
-Be one of the few who discover the original beauty of Oxya village, or pay a visit to mountainous Mouzaki, an important commercial and administrative center of the region, with the river Pamisos passing through it.
-Another highlight of the area is the well-preserved medieval castle of Fanari (Kastro), affording stunning views across the plain of Thessaly.
+Proud custodians of the lake, they will open their doors to you.
+Neochori and Kalivia Pezoulas are usually alive with visitors, while villages like Kastania and the fairy tale world of Neraida afford more tranquil, secluded moments.
+The forests around beautiful Belokomiti provide a first-class lesson in ecology!
+Visit Rentina, the ‘Queen of Agrafa’ for a plethora of Byzantine churches, a 15th-century monastery and a Byzantine Art Museum.
+Pamper yourself in the modern hydrotherapy centre of Smokovo, with the therapeutic natural springs soothing tired limbs since ancient times.
+Be one of the few who discovers the original beauty of Oxya, or pay a visit to mountainous Mouzaki, an important commercial and administrative centre of the region, with the Pamisos River passing through it.
+Another highlight of the area is the well-preserved medieval castle of Fanari (Kastro), affording sublime views across the plain of Thessaly.

 Set out for an extraordinary adventure with nature and tradition as inspiration.